Work with objects and arrays using Rest and Spread

 const numbers = [1, 2, 3, 4, 5]

-[first, second, ...others] = numbers
+const [first, second, ...others] = numbers

-and spread elements:
+Rest and spread for objects

 const { first, second, ...others } = {